closehanded - with close approach of hands, at close quarters

 horriferous* - bringing or inducing horror

-pitcher - a large vessel usually of earthenware, with a handle (or two ears) and usually a lip, for holding and pouring out liquids, a jug; the pitcher goes often to the well, but is broken at last (etc.): said of a long-continued course of success (or impunity), ending at length in failure (or punishment).
+pitcher - a large vessel usually of earthenware, with a handle (or two ears) and usually a lip, for holding and pouring out liquids, a jug; 'the pitcher goes often to the well, but is broken at last (etc.)': said of a long-continued course of success (or impunity), ending at length in failure (or punishment) + turning pictures to the wall.

 Black Watch - the 42nd Highland regiment of the British army

-to jump out of the fryingpan into the fire* - to escape from one evil only to fall into a greater one; friar - In the Roman Cath.
-Ch.: A brother or member of one of certain religious orders founded in the 13th c. and afterwards, of which the chief were the four mendicant orders.
+friar - In the Roman Cath.
+Ch.: A brother or member of one of certain religious orders founded in the 13th c. and afterwards, of which the chief were the four mendicant orders + jump out of the fryingpan into the fire - to escape from one evil only to fall into a greater one.

 balloon - the balloon-shaped outline containing words represented in comic engravings as issuing from the mouth of a person; fig. Anything inflated, empty, and hollow.